The Dashboard Versioning Discipline

 Rollback

-Without versioning, rollback requires manual reconstruction from memory.
-Painful and error-prone.
+- Without versioning.
+Rollback requires manual reconstruction from memory; painful and error-prone.

-Audit trail: git history shows every change, who made it, why.
-Compliance friendly.
+- Audit trail.
+Git history shows every change, who made it, why; compliance-friendly.

 Templating shared dashboards

-Generators in CI: Jsonnet for Grafana, Terraform for Datadog, custom scripts otherwise.
-Source of truth is the template plus the service inventory.
+- Generators.
+Jsonnet for Grafana, Terraform for Datadog, custom scripts otherwise.

 Operating discipline